rhwyfocaergybi/rhwyfocaergybi.github.io/_pages/membership.md

 sidebar:
   nav: "sidenav"
 ---
 All prospective members are welcome to have up to two "taster" sessions before committing to joining the club.
-New members will need to become at least social members of the Holyhead Sailing Club (£60 a year) as well as joining the rowing club which costs £20 per year.
+New members will need to become at least "associate" members of the Holyhead Sailing Club (£60 a year) as well as joining the rowing club which costs £20 per year.
 This fee covers membership of Welsh Sea Rowing and includes personal insurance.
 Existing members of the sailing club only need to join the rowing club.

 To have either a taster row or to join, please fill in <a href="https://docs.google.com/forms/d/e/1FAIpQLSf6uWSjHYmK6nv0aIPdKx-RXpDN-R-7Iy33QusrgKHnicPHrg/viewform">this Google form</a>.
 We will then contact you with more information and send you a link to join a "Spond" group which is how sessions are organised.